mkreitze/libFBCAGen/README.md

 numOfStates=2 # (n)
 scoreMatrix = [1,2,3,4] # (S)
 ```
 It should be noted that the 'connectivity' described by F is too arbtirary to generate efficent code for.
 To get around this, F is considered by default to be a torus of 100 cells in width and 100 cells in length with each cell connected to its first degree Von Neumann neighbour.
+Note: the neighbourhood of a cell is represented by a list of tuples.
+For example: [(-1,0) , (1,0) , (0,-1) , (0,1)] is a neighbourhood that represents the above, below, left and right cells of a given cell (called the von Neumann neighbourhood of a cell).

 Additionally, L_0 has not been defined yet as we need to define the data structures for cells and FBCA as well as a generating function.